-The Pavone Lab: Biophysics and Biophotonics Group
+Biophysics and Biophotonics Group

-Francesco PAVONE's lab aims to develop innovative imaging methodologies for an increased understanding of biological events in the brain.
+The Biophysics and Biophotonics group aims at develop innovative imaging and analytical methodologies for an increased understanding of biological events in the brain.
 We apply new implementations of light-sheet microscopy to resolve neuronal anatomy in whole fixed brains with cellular resolution.
-We combine the advantages of light-sheet illumination and confocal slit detection to increase image contrast in real time.
-In living samples, real-time dynamics of brain rewiring are visualised via two-photon microscopy, with the spatial resolution of single synaptic contacts.
-We also dissect the plasticity of injured brains, using cutting-edge optical methods that specifically ablate single neuronal processes.
-Finally, random access multi-photon microscopy, combined with new fluorescence probes, allows optical registrations of action potential across populations of neurons.
-The development and the application of these complementary optical methodologies provide fundamental insights into brain disease, and represent a completely new approach for investigating the physiology of neuronal network.
+In living samples, real-time dynamics of brain rewiring are visualised via two-photon microscopy, with the spatial resolution of single synaptic contacts, or with large-area wide-field microscopy allowing imaging of the entire cortex.
+Finally, we develop novel image processing techniques to extract quantitative information from the raw data produced by the microscopes.
+The development and the application of these complementary methodologies provide fundamental insights into brain disease, and represent a completely new approach for investigating the physiology of neuronal network.

-Francesco PAVONE (male) is a Professor at the University of Florence, Department of Physics, and Director of the European Laboratory for Non-Linear Spectroscopy.
+Francesco PAVONE (male) is Full Professor at the University of Florence, Department of Physics and Astronomy, and Director of the European Laboratory for Non-Linear Spectroscopy.